Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 Note that developers have been asked to measure runtimes and internet speeds while keeping open the applications that are usually running when they develop (e.g. Spotify, several instances of VS Code, browser with many tabs open).
-This could be one reason why runtimes reported by a developers are larger that those reported by another developer who has less compute resources available.
+This could be one reason why runtimes reported by a developer are larger that those reported by another developer who has less compute resources available.

 The table below shows the number of times a task is faster than the slowest